 Setting the Plants

-Weed Control and Watering: For small strawberry plantings, hand weeding is generally recommended.
+For small strawberry plantings, hand weeding is generally recommended.
 Landscape fabric will control weeds in furrows or between rows and beds.
 Strawberry plants should never be subjected to drought stress.
 Under normal soil conditions water about once per week putting on about one inch of water.
-For real sandy or gravelly soil in which moisture does not stay long, it is advisable to water more often than once per week to avoid drought stress, but put on only about one-half inch per setting.
+For real sandy or gravelly soil in which moisture does not stay long, it is advisable to water more often than once per week to avoid drought stress but put on only about one-half inch per set.

-Do Not Over-Water – Too much water may predispose the plants to disease, over-cool the bed and too much water will leach or flush out the soil nitrogen and other minerals moving them deep down into the subsoil or bed rock.
+Too much water may predispose the plants to disease, over-cool the bed and too much water will leach or flush out the soil nitrogen and other minerals moving them deep down into the subsoil or bedrock.
 This is a waste of water as well as valuable plant nutrients.

-Winter Protection: It pays to provide a winter mulch for strawberries in Montana.
+It pays to provide a winter mulch for strawberries in Montana.
 Mulches may be any insulating material that will shield the bed from wind and intense sunlight.
 These materials include straw, evergreen boughs, corn stalks, paper, sawdust, or any material with insulating quality.
-Also for a small bed it is advisable to put out boards or something that will cast shade on the bed during winter months.
+Also for a small bed, it is advisable to put outboards or something that will cast shade on the bed during winter months.
 The mulch or covers should be put on from mid to late November and removed as soon as buds on nearby shrubs begin to swell in the early spring or as soon as there is no danger of a hard freeze.